Knights baseball run-rules Huskies

 Courtesy runner Nolan Lamphier scored on an error for the Huskies’ lone run.

-“Playing well is contagious, and not making plays is contagious as well.”

 Peterson pitched a complete game, scattering five hits and two walks.
 He struck out four.
-He also drove in one and was one of three Knights with two hits alongside.
-Fehl, Freeland and Ty Lorenzen.
+He also drove in one and was one of three Knights with two hits — Fehl, Freeland and Ty Lorenzen were the others.

-Freeland drove in five and Fehl drove in three and scored four times.
+Freeland drove in five and Feh; drove in three and scored four times.

 “W we’ve played some really tough teams early … we’ve been battle-tested early,” Shannon said.
 “Now they are starting to play a little more baseball.
 Competing on the mound, making the plays we need to make, our swings are starting to come together a little bit.
 Now we just have to stay consistent.”

 Jeanes went 2 for 3 with a double and a steal.
-Cole Hamilton, Caden Penhollow and Rocha had the other hits.
+Cole Hamilton, Caden Penhollow and Rocha garnered the other Husky hits.